mattermost/mattermost-handbook/operations/finance/purchasing/how-to-procure-a-vendor-contract.md

 ### Step 1: Send for budget approval

-The first step to get a contract or vendor approved, is to [submit a PO](https://handbook.mattermost.com/operations/finance/spending-company-money/how-to-use-accrualify/how-to-submit-a-po) in Accrualify.
+The first step to get a contract or vendor approved, is to [submit a PO](https://handbook.mattermost.com/operations/finance/purchasing/airbase/how-to-submit-a-purchase-order) in Airbase.
 When assessing if the form should be completed, please ask yourself the following questions:

 * Am I trying to purchase a new product or service on behalf of Mattermost?
 * Is this a purchase not covered in [How to spend company money](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money)?